Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Introduction

-The paper is organized as follows.
-After recalling the mathematical frame at stake, five approaches to tackle the same problem are introduced.
-For each approach, a variational formulation is derived. {\ced These formulations lead to five distinct EVPs: one rational EVP and four polynomial EVPs with various degrees (2,3 or 4).
+The paper is organized as follows. {\crevi After recalling the mathematical background we present five different approaches to address the non-linearity in the modal problem.} For each approach, a variational formulation is derived. {\ced These formulations lead to five distinct EVPs: one rational EVP and four polynomial EVPs with various degrees (2, 3 or 4).
 In a second step, the corresponding discrete problems are numerically benchmarked using the state-of-the-art SLEPc \cite{Hernandez:2005:SSF} solvers.} The issues inherent to the sign-changing coefficients and corners are discussed and the convergence of the fundamental mode of the structure is studied.
-A discussion on the respective strengths and limitations of all the proposed solutions is conducted. {\ced For the purpose of this study, an interface to SLEPc has been implemented in the Finite Element code GetDP \cite{getdp}.
-A general description of the implementation of polynomial and rational EVPs in GetDP is given in the appendix.
+A discussion on the respective strengths and limitations of all the proposed solutions is conducted. {\ced For the purpose of this study, an interface to SLEPc has been implemented in the FE code GetDP \cite{getdp}.
+A general description of the implementation of polynomial and rational EVPs in GetDP is given in \ref{ap:getdp}.
 A template open-source model showing the implementation of each method is provided \cite{nleig_code}.}